Mexican man convicted of voter fraud in federal elections

 SACRAMENTO, Calif.
 (AP) - A Northern California jury found a Mexican national who assumed an American’s identity to vote in five federal elections guilty of voter fraud and identity theft.

-The Sacramento Bee reports that a jury on Friday found Gustavo Araujo Lerma guilty of aggravated identity theft, making a false statement on a passport application and five counts of voting by an alien in federal elections from 2012 through 2016.
+A jury on Friday found Gustavo Araujo Lerma guilty of aggravated identity theft, making a false statement on a passport application and five counts of voting by an alien in federal elections from 2012 through 2016, the Sacramento Bee reported .

-Lerma says he is an American named Hiram Enrique Velez.
+Lerma insisted he is an American named Hiram Enrique Velez.

-Prosecutors say Lerma purchased a birth certificate and Social Security card with that name in 1992.
-They say he voted illegally for the past 20 years.
+Prosecutors said Lerma was born in Mexico in 1955 and later purchased a birth certificate and Social Security card with that name in 1992.
+They said he voted illegally for the past 20 years.

-His defense says there is no proof Lerma is a Mexican citizen.
+His defense argued there is no proof that Lerma is a Mexican citizen.
+He testified that he was found as a 5-year-old on the streets of San Antonio, Texas, and did not know when or where he was born.

-Lerma testified that he supports President Donald Trump and donated to the Republican party.
+Lerma also testified that he supports President Donald Trump and donated to the Republican party.

 He will be sentenced in November.